watson-developer-cloud/assistant-simple/README.md

     greetings
     goodbyes

-Type a request, such as `music on` or `I want to turn on the windshield wipers`; the system understands your intent and responds.
+Type a request, such as `music on` or `I want to turn on the windshield wipers`.
+The system understands your intent and responds.
 You can see the details of how your input was understood by examining the JSON data in the `Watson understands` section on the right side.

 For example, if you type `Turn on some music`, the JSON data shows that the system understood the `turn_on` intent with a high level of confidence, along with the `appliance` entity with a value of `music`.